 This project from Clemson University examines how students on that campus feel and think about creativity.
 Is it a burden, is it intimidating, are people motivated or alienated by it?
 The project’s leaders held focus groups to gather responses and turned some of those responses into visually compelling quotes with Spark Post, and then integrated them into this nice scrolling presentation.

 Got a report due?
-Get it done in a snap with Adobe Spark—and impress along the way!
+Get it done in a snap with Adobe Spark’s free online slideshow maker—and impress along the way!

 Photo by Štefan Štefančík on Unsplash